MJafarMashhadi/CTF/README.md

 * find packets with telnet protocol. right-click on a packet in the session, and select 'Follow TCP Stream.' you see credential because telnet does not encrypt data.
 * use http filter to clean up the listed packets to only include those using the HTTP protocol. find url or some meaningfull text.
 * find flag using the device which is captured [TODO]
+* Network miner is a good windows software for mining pcap files

 ## Web ##